 - Engaging the employees in the company with a purpose

-- Managing risk and assuring the licence to operate
+- Managing risk and assuring the license to operate

-- Optimizing business resources and creating more value
+- Optimising business resources and creating more value

 - Staying ahead of your competition